misicnenad/cairo-book/src/ch14-03-contract-events.md

 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:emit_event}}
 ```

-The `emit` function is called on `self` and takes a reference to `self`, i.e., state modification capabilities are required.
+The `emit` function is called on `self` and takes a reference to `self`, i.e. state modification capabilities are required.
 Therefore, it is not possible to emit events in view functions.